 The Radiation Oncology Residency at Colorado State University is a three-year program designed to provide advanced training in radiation oncology.
 It is combined with a Master’s degree in Environmental and Radiological Health Sciences.
 Applicants for this three-year position must have completed an internship or have comparable clinical experience.

-Residents are required to enroll in the graduate school and take appropriate course work leading to a Master’s degree in Environmental and Radiological Health Sciences.
+Residents are required to enroll in graduate school and take appropriate course work leading to a Master’s degree in Environmental and Radiological Health Sciences.
 Course work includes radiation biology, radiation physics, medical physics, cancer biology, and other related topics.

 The Radiation Oncology service is part of the Flint Animal Cancer Center, which includes senior faculty, residents, post-doctorate fellows, and veterinary technicians.
 Three radiation oncologists and a full-time dedicated medical physicist support the program.
 The training program focuses on a comprehensive approach for the treatment of cancer in companion animals.
 The Flint Animal Cancer Center is unique in that medicine, surgery, and radiation therapy are available and are taught simultaneously.

-For more information, contact Dr. Susan LaRue.
+For more information, contact Dr. Tiffany Martin.

 Veterinary Surgical Oncology Fellowship